legout/flowerpower/docs/mkdocs/docs/architecture.md

 ## Conclusion

 FlowerPower's architecture is designed to be both powerful and flexible.
-By combining the strengths of Hamilton for dataflow definition and RQ for asynchronous processing, it provides a comprehensive solution for a wide range of data-intensive applications.
+By combining the strengths of Hamilton for dataflow definition with optional job scheduling capabilities, it provides a comprehensive solution for a wide range of data-intensive applications.
 The modular design and unified interface make it easy to get started, while the extensible nature of the library allows it to grow with your needs.